How to Build a Go-To-Market (GTM) System That Generates Business on Autopilot

 But are you actually doing anything with those people?
 Or are you just watching the like count and moving on?

 You need a system that automatically captures those engagers, enriches their profiles, and routes the ones who match your ICP into an outreach sequence.
+We call these warm leads hiding in plain sight, and most companies do nothing with them.

-Are you capturing leads before, during, and after the event?
+Conferences: Are you capturing leads before, during, and after the event?
 Or are you just scanning badges at your booth and hoping for the best?

 The companies that get the most out of events have workflows running before the conference even starts.
 They're identifying attendees, warming them up, booking meetings in advance, and then following up with personalized outreach after the event that references specific conversations or sessions.

-Where does your ad traffic actually land?
+Ads: Where does your ad traffic actually land?
 Is the page set up to capture contact information?
 Or are you burning money sending people to a homepage that gives them fifteen different options and no clear next step?

 Every paid click should go to a page with a single, clear capture mechanism.
 Anything else is waste.

-The rule is simple: every channel needs a capture mechanism.
+The rule is simple.
+Every channel needs a capture mechanism.
 No exceptions.
-If a channel is generating attention but not capturing any of it, that’s a leak in your system that needs to be fixed.
+If a channel is generating attention but not capturing any of it, that's a leak in your system that needs to be fixed.

 Layer 3: Nurturing (the layer where most companies completely drop the ball)